Sam Wanamaker: Personal life

 In 1940, Wanamaker married Canadian actress Charlotte Holland.

-In her 2014 memoir, I Said Yes to Everything, Lee Grant claimed that during production of the film Voyage of the Damned (1976), Wanamaker engaged in an affair with British actress Lynne Frederick, who was twenty-one at the time.
+In the 1970s, he reportedly entered into a long-lasting personal relationship with the American actress Jan Sterling.
+In the 2014 memoir I Said Yes to Everything, Lee Grant claimed that during production of the film Voyage of the Damned (1976), Wanamaker engaged in an affair with British actress Lynne Frederick, who was 21 at the time.

-Actress Zoë Wanamaker is his daughter and film historian Marc Wanamaker is his nephew.
+Actress Zoë Wanamaker is his daughter, and film historian Marc Wanamaker is his nephew.

 Death

-Wanamaker died of prostate cancer in London on December 18, 1993, aged 74, prior to the grand opening of the Globe by Queen Elizabeth II on June 12, 1997.
+Wanamaker died of lung cancer in London on December 18, 1993, aged 74, before the grand opening of the Globe by Queen Elizabeth II on June 12, 1997.
 He was survived by three daughters, Abby, Zoë, and Jessica.